 If we reverse the thinking, we can look at depression (depressive feeling states) as a symptom.
 In this scenario, the angel’s sense is that she is faced with a great wall of impossibility.
 For various reasons, she is stuck, and her potential is going nowhere in the world.
 This has a correspondingly great effect on her feeling state, and she feels terribly low.
 If she views her condition this way, impossibility causes the symptom of depressed feeling.
 From this perspective, some people may be more prone to depressive feelings than others, but those feelings will be activated by a sense of the person’s place in the world.

 Well, which version is correct, and does it matter?
 What is symptom, and what is cause?

-Depression is a feeling caused by a sense of impossibility
+Either depression is a disease, caused by our biology, or depression is a feeling caused by a sense of impossibility

 Here are some examples, based on real world cases:

 - I am stuck.
 I hate my job and do the same thing every day.
 I have no energy and some mornings, I just don’t want to get out of bed.